basmagamil/Aerospace-Plane-Ascent-Trajectory-Optimization/README.md

 Upper bound: [1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1]<br/>
 4- After the optimization finishes we can use “opt63_test” to plot our results.<br/>

+### Check the pdf file for further details on the code impelementation.